 During the Spring semester Professor Rickard teaches AEM 4310, Agricultural and Food Policy.
 This course introduces students to a wide range of government programs that influence the production and consumption of farm, food, and beverage products.
-The primary objective of AEM 4310 is to develop students' understanding of how applied economics can be used to assess the causes and consequences of public policies applied to agricultural markets.
+The primary objective of AEM 4310 is to develop students' understanding of how economic analysis can be used to assess the consequences of public policies applied to food and agricultural markets.

 Awards and Honors

 - Faculty Advisor to Outstanding MS Thesis (2013) NAREA